 If a student is involved in Enterprise, they may use an Enterprise project as their capstone design project, pending departmental approval.
 Students must have at least 4 semesters remaining to fulfill the Enterprise Project Work requirements.
 All students electing the Enterprise project must submit an ENT 4950 Enterprise Design Verification Form to verify that the objectives expected from senior design are also achieved in enterprise work.
 These are read and approved by the enterprise advisor and the CEGE Department Chair prior to the student enrolling in ENT 4950.
 If it is determined that the objectives are not met, the student must either modify his or her enterprise project or is required to take CEE 4905.
-The students participating in the Enterprise program may choose to do a 12-credit concentration, a 20-credit minor or just participate in the Enterprise Project Work (6 credits).
+The students participating in the Enterprise Project Work (6 credits).